grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ### exposedComponents

-This list has to contain all components that your plugin exposes using `.exposeComponent()`. **Exposed components that are not listed in here won't work.**
+This list must contain all components that your plugin exposes using `.exposeComponent()`. **Components that are not listed here won't work.**

 #### Properties